rizumu/django-podcasting/README.rst

 More documentation about the usage and installation of Django Podcasting can be found on `django-podcasting.readthedocs.org`_.

-The source code for Django Compressor can be found and contributed to on `github.com/rizumu/django-podcasting`_.
+The source code for Django Podcasting can be found and contributed to on `github.com/rizumu/django-podcasting`_.
 There you can also file tickets.

 The in-development version of Django Podcasting can be installed with